 Unlike in America, where students attend either a private school or a public school, in Korea, students attend both a private school and a public school.
 See, the students go to the public school in the morning, and then after lunch, they would go to a hagwon.
 They are in school all day and evening.
 When I taught English in South Korea, I’d see students leaving school at 10 p.m. at night.
 I got off work at my public school at 4 pm.

 Teaching in Korean Schools: Photo by John Linton

 The medical tests were required yearly for government workers.
-This means that public school teachers were required to have these physical exams.
-My school alerted me that it was time to have my next medical test at the end of my contract.
-I decided to return to the US after my first contract.
+This means that all public school teachers were required to have these physical exams.
+My school alerted me that it was time to have my next medical test at the end of my contract, but I decided to return to the US to live after my first contract had ended.